 All this while one creative form, which escaped me, was painting.
 Somehow the idea of facing a blank canvas frightened me.
-But this was remedied thirty-eight years ago in Jakarta when a friend introduced me to a well-known painter.
+But this was remedied over 40 years ago in Jakarta when a friend introduced me to a well-known painter.
 The process of learning was rather difficult.
 The teacher did not know English and I did not know Bhasa Indonesia.
 So I could only observe and imitate him.
 Moreover he was leading me towards landscapes and figurative whereas some inner voice told me that that was not for me.
 I was relieved when we were transferred away.

 For the next eight years I experimented and evolved in to my present style.
 I attribute this to my spiritual and meditative existence.
 During next two years I discovered by myself that one could paint by palette knife alone.
 So I gave up the brush and have not touched it for the last three decades.
 This technique imparts a 3-dimensional effect to my works which was well received in my first solo show at Mustings Hus in Copenhagen in 1989.

 This appreciation encouraged me to continue in my quest to express myself with my palette knives and ably supported by my husband and two daughters, I went on to do twenty solo shows and numerous group shows globally in France, Qatar, Belarus, Tunisia, Germany and India.
 The highlight of this journey was the solo show at Galerie Elysee-Miromesnil, in Paris in the autumn of 1995.
 It was around this time that I discovered that my style was not that of impressionism but rather expressionism.